ten3roberts/headerlibs/readme.md

 All library files contain their own copy of the MIT license

-Mix and match as you please
+You can copy single files from this repository and intergate into your own project without keeping the other files

 Library | Description
 ------------------------------- | -----
 **[hashtable](hashtable.h)** 	| A dynamic hashtable supporting arbitrary key and value types.
 Common types have predefined hash functions and constructors
-**[magpie](magpie.h)** 			| A small and low overhead library for keeping track of allocations and detecting memory leaks from my repo [https://github.com/ten3roberts/magpie](https://github.com/ten3roberts/magpie)
+**[mempool](mempool.h)** 		| A memory pool for reducing memory allocations for equally sized blocks **[magpie](magpie.h)** 			| A small and low overhead library for keeping track of allocations and detecting memory leaks.
+From my repo [github.com/ten3roberts/magpie](https://github.com/ten3roberts/magpie)
-**[mempool](mempool.h)** 		| A memory pool for reducing memory allocations for equally sized blocks
+**[libjson](libjson.h)**		| A json library for parsing and creating json files.
+From my repo [github.com/ten3roberts/libjson](https://github.com/ten3roberts/libjson)
 ## General documentation

 Documentation for the specific libraries can be found withing their header file